mustafakamran01/React/ContextAPI.md

-First we create a context folder in src, inside which we create a Context.js file
+First we create a context folder in src, inside which:
+    we create a UserContext.js file,
+    we create a UserContext.jsx file